 There are literally dozens of different options for artists and designers to choose from when creating their online platform.
 You can either spend time researching all of your options online, or you can take a spin with the HostGator website builder.

 Here at HostGator, you’ll find a very easy to use and beginner friendly website builder.
-There are over 100 different website templates to choose from, and it relies upon drag and drop technology to build your professional portfolio website.
+There are more than 200 different website templates to choose from, and it relies upon drag and drop technology to build your professional portfolio website.

 It’s incredibly cheap and hosting is included in the price.
 You have the ability to use one of the pre-built website templates, or you can create your site entirely from scratch.
 Plus, with the ability to integrate PayPal you can even sell your work directly from your site.
 You’ll also have the ability to upgrade to a higher package to unlock additional features and be able to create a much larger site.